LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/06-Webhooks in Microsoft Teams/01-Exercise-outgoing-webhooks.md

     message = TeamsWebhooksOutgoingWebhook.processAuthenticatedRequest(scrubbedText);
     ```

-## Task 3: Test the outgoing webhook
+## Test the outgoing webhook

-1. From the command line, navigate to the root folder for the project and execute the following command:
+From the command line, navigate to the root folder for the project and execute the following command:

 ```console
 gulp serve --debug
 ```

-2. Next, open a new console window and execute the following command:
+Next, open a new console window and execute the following command:

 ```console
 ngrok http 3007
 ```

-3. This command will create dynamic HTTP and HTTPS URLs with unique subdomains that will redirect to your local web server.
+This command will create dynamic HTTP and HTTPS URLs with unique subdomains that will redirect to your local web server.
 Make a note of the dynamic HTTPS URL because you'll need it later.

 ![Screenshot of the console with ngrok URL.](../../Linked_Image_Files/4-Teams/webhooks-connectors/03-ngrok-01.png)